Free Republic

 Free Republic is a moderated Internet forum and chat site for self-described conservatives, primarily within the United States.
 It presents articles and comments posted pseudonymously by registered members, known as "Freepers", using screen names.
 The site is supported entirely by donations, with pledge drives known as "Freepathons" held each quarter.

-Free Republic has been involved in several organized conservative campaigns including against CBS anchor Dan Rather after Rather reported on documents about President Bush's service record which turned out to be forgeries, and against the Dixie Chicks for their antiwar statements.
+Free Republic has been involved in several organized conservative campaigns including against CBS anchor Dan Rather after Rather reported on documents about President George W. Bush's service record which turned out to be forgeries, and against the Dixie Chicks for their antiwar statements.
 Freepers were instrumental in raising the question of a lack of authenticity in the so-called "Killian memos".

 Local chapters and forum policies

 There are local chapters "unconnected with Free Republic", organized through ping lists, e-mail, and Free Republic mail.
 Some are only "ping list" groups, members who include their names in a list to be "pinged" on news articles of a certain nature.
 Some cover presidential events (daily picture, prayer, and speech threads), some focus on contemporary conservative issues such as the Second Amendment, the anti-abortion movement, or opposing gay marriage.
 The more active chapters organize live protests, which they call "Freeps."
 Since the 2000 election, these are often counter-protests, responses to protests by opposition groups, or small rallies.